 CEQA STREAMLINING REQUIREMENT DESCRIPTION OF PROJECT MEASURE(S) / DOCUMENTATION OF COMPLIANCE / EXPLANATION OF NON-COMPLIANCE PROJECT COMPLIES Step 3: Demonstrate Compliance with the CEQA Streamlining Requi rements Energy Supply TIER 1: Sunset Oil and Gas Operations For any project involving the decommissioning, replacement, retrofit, or redesign of infrastructure or facilities associated with the oil and gas industry, including energy generation (i.e., cogen), the project must: A) Comply with the Oil Well Ordinance (Title 22).
 B) Reduce fossil fuel-based emissions by at least 80% compared to existing conditions.
 C) If the project site includes existing active and abandoned oil wells, examine all wells for fugitive emissions of methane.
 Reduce such existing emissions by a minimum of 80%.
 D) To reduce any residual fossil fuel-based emissions generated by the project, incorporate carbon removal technologies including direct air capture and carbon and sequestration, as feasible.
 Supports 2045 CAP Measures (and Actions): ES1 (ES1.1, ES1.2, ES1.3) Describe which project compliance options from the leftmost column you are implementing.
 OR, Describe why this action is not applicable to your project.
 OR, Describe why such actions are infeasible and identify the alternative measure proposed as a replacement strategy (provide additional documentation as described below).
 IN ADDITION, provide documentation of the project's ability to reduce fossil fuel-based emissions, including fugitive methane emissions.
 Provide the number of oil and gas operations/wells closed.
-Provide documentation of any carbon removal technologies incorporated at the project site. ☐ Project Complies ☐ Not Applicable ☐ Project Does Not Comply and Alternative Measure Proposed 2.
-TIER 1: Utilize 100% Zero-Carbon Electricity The project must utilize 100% zero-carbon electricity on-site.
+Provide documentation of any carbon removal technologies incorporated at the project site.
+Project Complies Not Applicable Project Does Not Comply and Alternative Measure Proposed TIER 1: Utilize 100% Zero-Carbon Electricity The project must utilize 100% zero-carbon electricity on-site.
 The project must comply with one of the following options: A) Install on-site renewable energy systems or participate in a community solar program to supply 100% of the project's estimated energy demand to the maximum extent feasible.
-B) Participate in Southern California Edison at the Green Rate level (i.e., 100% carbon-free electricity) for all electricity accounts associated with the project until SCE provides 100% carbon-free electricity for all accounts by default.
-C) Participate in the Clean Power Alliance at the Clean Rate level (i.e., 100% carbon-free electricity) for all electricity accounts associated with the project until CPA provides 100% carbon-free electricity for all accounts by default.
-D) A combination of #1, #2, and #3 above such that 100% of the project's electricity consumption is supplied by zero-GHG emission sources of power generation, whether by utilities or by on-site electricity generation or both.
-Supports 2045 CAP Measures (and Actions): ES2 (ES2.1, ES2.2), ES3.2, ES3.2, ES3.3, ES3.4, ES3.5, ES3.6) Describe which project compliance options from the leftmost column you are implementing.
+B) Participate in Southern California Edison at the Green Rate level (i.e., 100% carbon-free electricity) for all electricity accounts associated with the project until SCE provides 100% carbon-free electricity for all electricity accounts associated with the project until CPA provides 100% carbon-free electricity for all electricity accounts associated with the project until CPA provides 100% carbon-free electricity for all electricity accounts associated with the project until CPA provides 100% carbon-free electricity for all accounts by default.
+D) A combination of #1, #2, and #3 above such that 100% of the project's electricity generation, whether by utilities or by on-site electricity generation or both.
+Supports 2045 CAP Measures (and Actions): ES2 (ES2.1, ES2.2), ES3 (ES3.1, ES3.2, ES3.4, ES3.5, ES3.6) Describe which project compliance options from the leftmost column you are implementing.
 OR, Describe why this action is not applicable to your project.
-OR, Describe why such actions are infeasible and identify the alternative measure proposed (provide additional documentation as described below) IN ADDITION, provide the project's anticipated electricity demand, the project's participation and opt-out rates for SCE's Green Rate and CPA's Clean Rate electricity rate options used by tenants; and the total kW of solar PV panels installed at the project site. ☐ Project Complies ☐ Not Applicable ☐ Project Does Not Comply and Alternative Measure Proposed
+OR, Describe why such actions are infeasible and identify the alternative measure proposed (provide additional documentation as described below) IN ADDITION, provide the project's anticipated electricity demand, the project's participation and opt-out rates for SCE's Green Rate and CPA's Clean Rate electricity rate options used by tenants; and the total kW of solar PV panels installed at the project site.
+Project Complies Not Applicable Project Does Not Comply and Alternative Measure Proposed